 Children learn to read, write and spell in different ways.
 A balanced reading program should meet the needs of most students.

-The curriculum is focused to meet the basic reading needs such as phonetic awareness, the six syllables, word recognition, reading fluency, comprehension and spelling.
-Students work with teachers in pullout or class room situations on their various skill deficits while increasing their strengths.
+The curriculum is focused to meet basic reading needs such as phonemic awareness, the six syllables, word recognition, reading fluency, comprehension, and spelling.
+Students work with teachers in pullout or classroom situations on their various skill deficits while increasing their strengths.
 Most groups average 3-6 students with the dyslexia teacher.
-They are able to use specific learning strategies, multi-sensory techniques, games and technologies to assist students.
+They are able to use specific learning strategies, multi-sensory techniques, games, and technologies to assist students.
 Communication with parents throughout the school year benefits the student and the teacher as part of the monitoring system.

 Again, we strive to make a difference in the life of every student who has dyslexia.